matthieugrieger/versebot/docs/VerseBot Info.md

 Example: `[NIV John 3:16]` or `[john 3:16 kjv]`.
 If no translation is specified, the bot defaults to ESV.

+### Can I quote verses from the Apocrypha?
+Yes, it is now possible to quote verses from the Apocrypha.
+Please take a look at the [Accepted Bible Names](https://github.com/matthieugrieger/versebot/blob/master/docs/Accepted%20Bible%20Book%20Names.md) list to see which books are supported.

+**NOTE:** The formatting of Additions to Esther is a bit strange.
+The verses start from 10:4, not 1:1 like most Bible books.
+Keep this in mind if you want to quote a verse from Additions to Esther.

 ### Why is the bot not responding to my comment?
 This could be attributed to a few different things:
 * Your verse quotation doesn't follow the guidelines specified above.